 - A 24V thermostat must be installed for unit operation.
 It may be purchased with the unit or field -supplied.
 Thermostats may be programmable or electromechanical as required. - Locate thermostat or remote sensor in the conditioned space where it will sense average temperature.
 Do not locate the device where it may be directly exposed to supply air, sunlight or other sources of heat.
 Follow installation instructions packaged with the thermostat. - 3.
 Use #18 AWG wire for 24V control wiring runs not exceeding 75 feet.
 Use #16 AWG wire for 24V control wiring runs not exceeding 125 feet.
 Use #14 AWG wire for 24V control wiring runs not exceeding 200 feet.
 Low voltage wiring may be National Electrical Code (NEC) Class 2 where permitted by local codes. - 4.
 Route thermostat wires from sub-base terminals to the unit.
-Control wiring should enter through the condenser panel opening or through curb indicated in "Electrical Entrance" figure.
+Control wiring should enter through the duct panel (dimple marks entrance location).
 Connect thermostat and any accessory wiring to low voltage terminal block TB1 in the main control box.